ZhentaoGuo/zhentaoguo.github.io/_pages/about.md

 - *National Scholarship* for Undergraduate student, 2019-9.
 (1/259)
 - *National Scholarship* for Undergraduate student, 2018-9.
 (1/259)
 - Pacemaker to Merit Student, 2018-9. (三好学生标兵, 全校仅30人)
+- Top 10 Students of the School of Electrical and Information Engineering, 2019.
 - *Provincial Second Prize of National Electronic Design Competition*, 2019.
 - *Second Prize of Advanced Mathematics Competition*, 2018.
 - *National Encouragement Scholarship* for Undergraduate student, 2017-9.
 (2/62)